microsoft/vscode-wiki/Working-with-xterm.js.md

 Check out the [xterm.js contribution documentation](https://github.com/sourcelair/xterm.js#development-and-contribution) for how to work on the project.

+### Managing issues

+Since bugs and/or features manifest themselves in both VS Code and xterm.js, it's a little unclear initially where the issue(s) should be created.
+After some experimentation I landed on the best way to deal with this is to create the an issue in both the Microsoft/vscode and sourcelair/xterm.js repositories.
+The reason this is the best workflow is because the changes will then be verified during endgame and it's much easier to compose release notes for the terminal changes.

 ### Pulling changes into VS Code

 Since xterm.js is on a [month release cycle](https://github.com/sourcelair/xterm.js#releases) we need to do a little extra work to pull our changes into VS Code quickly in order to get better test coverage from Insiders.
 Since we're working with git, it's pretty easy to pull in changes that are blocked on PR.